The Vermont State House is wheelchair and scooter accessible.

 National and Vermont journalists will explore the state of journalism in today's America.
 The fourth estate is at a critical moment in U.S. history.
 What is its role in democracy?
 What is, and will be, required to bring citizens accurate and truthful news that will inform their decisions about the direction our country is going?
 Who controls the truth?

-The symposium will present three panel discussions exploring the challenges that journalism faces today.
+The symposium will present three panel discussions exploring the challenges that journalism faces today and its historic role at the Vermont State House.
 There will be opportunities for open discussion with the keynote speaker and panelists.

 All high school and college students are especially encouraged to attend.

 In an Era of "Fake News," Getting the Journalism That Democracy Needs